guc-met/DE-W22/README.md

 ```

 ## How To Run
-From your terminal, run this command then navigate to the Assignment.ipynb file
+From your terminal, run this command then navigate to the '.ipynb' file
 ```
 jupyter notebook
 ```